meghanclownfish/Nucella-lapillus-genome/1_extraction/README.md

 * add 10ul of RNAse A
 * mix by inversion
 * incubate at 37C for ~1 hour (mix at 200rpm for samples with high concentrations) \
- note: the protein will be filtered out by the ZYMO clean and concentrator
+ note: the RNAse A will be filtered out by the ZYMO clean and concentrator

 ## ZYMO gDNA clean and concentrator:
 * follow manufacturer's protocol